JulianNicholls/GosuTetris/readme.md

 ## Updated in this version

-Moving left and right ensure that it is possible first now.
+Detection of the game being over because there is a block in the top row and an ensuing dialog.

+The game background is now a static graphic due to my Mac being fixed, Yay!

 ## TODO

-Check for the game being finished because there is a block in the top row.

-Dialog after completion.
+Check for rotation being possible before doing it.

+Rotation around a point that isn't the top-left corner for some rotations for some shapes.

 ## Controls